ykwong1223/AA7005/README.md

 Then OngYiKwong_S2181260_sas.xml is used again.

-# Project overview-
-Objective: Predict customer churn in e-commerce platform
-Talend_Integration: Integrate Datasets
-Talend_preparation: Clean dataset
-SAS Miner: Perform SMMA

 # SAS-
+Sample right click-> add nodes -> Sample
-Models are built usingg right clcik-> add nodes -> Models
+Explore right click-> add nodes -> StatExplore/GraphExplore Models right clcik-> add nodes -> Models

 # Talend Integration-
 Use "FileInputDelimited" to input csv, use "tMap" to combine and "tFileOutputDelimited" to output